tsdobbs/opentronsfastapi/README.md

 - (done) Allows API endpoints to be wrapped with a decorator for execution on an Opentrons robot
 - (done) Manages robot state - if the robot is busy, then job requests are refused until the robot work is complete, and an error code is returned to the requestor
 - (done) Can report the state of the robot to a requestor, via API endpoint
-- (todo) Can report the protocol version the robot will use, in the form of a unique hash, via an API endpoint
+- (done) Can report the protocol version the robot will use, in the form of a unique hash, via an API endpoint
 - (done) Allows the API to be accessed by any arbitrary tool, as long as POST requests are sent in the right format
 - (todo) Can be deployed on stock OT2's without special tools